joshuatatoy/newsapp/README.md

 ## Requirements

-- The news app should be able to fetch content from the “News API” service with any of the following parameters:
+- The news app should be able to fetch content from the “News API” service with any of gitthe following parameters:
     ○ Country
     ○ Category
     ○ Keyword